Ensure your current Kubernetes context is set to the CCX namespace as shown below

 - Credentials

-This actions are irreversible.
-Use caution when applying above commands.
+These actions are irreversible.
+Use caution when applying the above commands.

 Cluster in Readonly State